jetbrains-academy/javascript-course/Asynchronous/async-await/task.md

 }
 ```

-Inside `async` functions we can use the `await` keyword to wait until the promise is resolved.
+Inside `async` functions, we can use the `await` keyword to wait until the promise is resolved.
-This is a _blocking_ action and the execution of the current function will pause while waiting,
+This is a _blocking_ action, meaning the execution of the current function will pause while waiting.
-which, at the same time, will not affect the rest of the program in any way.
+However, this does not affect the rest of the program's execution in any way.

 Let's compare two programs as an example.
-In the first one we define with `.then` a handler for promise,
+In the first one, we define a handler for the promise using `.then`,
-and after that the program execution continues.
-After promise is resolved, `Hello!` will be printed to the screen.
+and the program's execution continues immediately afterward.
+Once the promise is resolved, `Hello!` will be printed to the screen.

 ```js
 async function hello() {